Web HostingDecember 16, 2025 199 views

 ruf mailto:[email protected] Address for forensic reports

-fo 0, 1, d, s Failure report options
+fo 0, 1, d, s Failure reporting options

 Use Case DMARC Record